Communication Design

 In-district tuition rates are subject to change based on Board approval.

-Prerequisite: **Course Active Effective 2025 Summer Term** Prerequisite: None
+Prerequisite: **Effective Summer 2026, this course will be withdrawn** Prerequisite: None

 Semester(s) Offered: Fall, Spring and Summer